General Contractor Invoice Template with Change Orders

 Remaining balance after this invoice$4,775

-A busy client should be able to understand the invoice in less than one minute.
+A busy client should be able to understand the whole invoice in under a minute.

 General contractor invoice template example

-Here is a practical invoice structure you can use.
+Here is a practical invoice structure you can copy and adapt.

 GENERAL CONTRACTOR INVOICE